 For two weeks from 24th December 2013 the ship Akademik Shokalskiy

-was trapped in thick ice in Commonwealth Bay, East Antarctica, while operating an expedition for the Australasian Antarctic Expedition 2013-2014.
+was trapped in thick ice in Commonwealth Bay, East Antarctica, while on charter for the Australasian Antarctic Expedition 2013-2014.

-The scientists and passengers were evacuated by a helicopter from a nearby Chinese icebreaker Xue Long
+We were eventually evacuated by a helicopter from the nearby Chinese icebreaker Xue Long

 to the Australian icebreaker Aurora Australis

 on 2nd January.
 On 8th January Akademik Shokalskiy

 was able to get clear of the ice through the efforts of the Russian crew who had remained aboard.

 The expedition's findings—and my photographs—aim to focus attention on the issues at hand in Antarctica with regard to climate issues and on the beauty of this incredible area.
 Much is still unknown about the frozen continent, partly because of its harsh conditions, and scientists are particularly interested in the impact of the changing climate there.